justlanxuan/justlanxuan.github.io/projects/tactile-sensor.md

 title: "A tactile Sensor Design"
 slug: "tactile-sensor"
 tags: ["research","sensor", "fabrication","signal processing"]
+date: "2025-05-29"
 image: "/img/tactile-sensor-cover.jpg"
 ---
-This project is published on ICRA 2025: [A Highly Robust Contact Sensor for Precise Contact Detection of Fabric](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=11127921)(co‑first author).
+This project is published on ICRA 2025: [A Highly Robust Contact Sensor for Precise Contact Detection of Fabric](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=11127921) (co‑first author).
 This page provides additional notes, ideas, and ongoing thoughts related to the project.
 ## Some Intuitive Ideas
 In the context of fabric detection, a sensor must be **robust** in industrial environments while providing **accurate, real-time feedback**.
 One of the main challenges in fabric detection is that fabric is very soft and easily deforms.
 As a result, a rigid sensor must offer extremely high spatial resolution and very low latency to detect contact before substantial deformation occurs.
 (Latency is a critical issue because fabric can deform very quickly under even a small force.)